0xSmiley/0xSmiley.github.io/_posts/2020-04-26-AttacktiveDir.md

 ## Task 2 -> Impacket

 Install Impacket, this is a collection of Python classes for working with network protocols.
-More information abou Impacket and have and overview about some of its tool can be found [here](https://www.secureauth.com/labs/open-source-tools/impacket).
+To learn more information about Impacket and have and overview about some of its tools you can look [here](https://www.secureauth.com/labs/open-source-tools/impacket).
 Have a look at [this](https://github.com/SecureAuthCorp/impacket.git) Github repository to learn how to install it.

 ## Task 3 -> Enumeration 1